AntonioND/libugba/docs/limitations.rst

    If you decide to write to the registers directly you'll have to use the macros as well.

+   Sound registers are always checked at the start of VBL, and there are no helpers to update them right away on PC.

 4. When writing to memory or I/O registers, use the provided definitions.

    Instead of manually using addresses of VRAM or I/O registers, use the